The Student's t-distribution was first introduced by W.S. Gossett in 1908 under the pen name Student. It is useful for:

 - An excellent text on statistical applications with many clear numerical examples.
 G.S.
 Snedecor and W.G.Cochran, 1989.
 Statistical Methods, Eight Edition fro the Iowa University Press.

-- Hyperstat (more info) has a good basic discussion of the estimate confidence intervals for correlation and regression.
+- Hyperstat ( This site may be offline. ) has a good basic discussion of the estimate confidence intervals for correlation and regression.